IORoot/wp-plugin__pipeline--generative-images/README.md

     Parameter [STRING]
     The parameter is anything extra you want to add into the image string.
 Good for adding filters. i.e. filter="url(#myfilter)"

+## image_free

+This will create an `<image>` tag with the image of the source post.
+The difference here is that no width or height is set.
+Which is good for overlays and resizing/repositioning.

+`<image xlink:href="../../../../wp-content/uploads/2020/03/my_image.jpg" {{params}}></image>`

+    Parameter [STRING]
+    The parameter is anything extra you want to add into the image string.
+Good for adding widths / heights / x /y / filters / etc..

 ## svg_element